adamdehaven/vue-calendar/README.md

 * Roughly 5 hours -- not a continuous session.

 **Notes**
+* Added field validation, transitions, and some styling.
 * Normally I'd compile files for production, obfuscate (uglify) JavaScript, etc.
 * I normally would have refactored some of the methods for readability / reuse.